kubeshark/docs/src/pages/en/ui.md

 timestamp >= now()
 ```

-The above query is the default query when the **Web UI** is opened.
+The above query is the default query when the dashboard is opened.

 Here's an example query that matches the HTTP traffic with response status code `500`: